Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Crónica Parisiense

-Need to watch 'Crónica Parisiense' on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or watch the Luís Miguel Correia-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the heavy lifting.
+Thinking about watching 'Crónica Parisiense' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or watch the Luís Miguel Correia-directed movie via subscription can be tricky, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Crónica Parisiense' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Crónica Parisiense' right now, here are some particulars about the Terratreme flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Crónica Parisiense' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Crónica Parisiense' right now, here are some details about the Terratreme flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "Paris, March 1939.
 While the march of the Nazi troops makes itself heard throughout Europe, exiled artists and intellectuals from all over the world still converge in the French capital.
 Portuguese composer Fernando Lopes-Graça is among them, sharing this cosmopolitan environment, on the verge of rupture.
 A happy coincidence brings him into the presence of the man he considers his master, the intransigent Hungarian composer Béla Bartók.
 For Lopes-Graça, the occasion presents itself as a unique opportunity to show Bartók his scores..." .